 Mindfulness for managing stress, anxiety and depression.

 Stress, anxiety and depression are common problems, in fact everyone experiences some form of stress at some point in their lives.
-Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression when they do inevitably arise.
-It helps with depression by giving you tools to not engage in rumination, obsessive thinking about what's wrong, or endless worrying about the future.
+Mindfulness reduces the level of stress or anxiety to more manageable levels and gives you tools to work with stress, anxiety or depression.
+It helps with depression by giving you tools to not engage in rumination, obsessive thinking about what's wrong, endless worrying about the future or self-critical thinking.

 There is a sizable (and growing) body of medical research that demonstrates the benefits of mindfulness courses: in reducing stress, anxiety and panic attacks, reducing the risk of relapse into depression, in improving sleep, improving concentration, improving relationships of all kinds, learning to live with tinnitus, learning to live with chronic or serious illness or pain and helping with disordered eating.
 In my years of teaching I have seen significant improvements in course participants in all of these areas.

 For many people, their workplace is a major source of stress.
 Many workplaces, including Google and Transport for London, are now running courses for staff.
 Recent research shows mindfulness can greatly improve employee focus and behaviour and help employees deal with inevitable stresses.
 If you would like to discuss having a mindfulness course at your workplace, please get in touch.